Does GMIT accept transfer applications?

 When will I be offered a place?

 Provisional offers on unrestricted programmes (restricted include Medical Science, Nursing) are made on review when full transcripts are submitted subject to available places.
-Current year students who submit transcripts after the summer sitting will be offered subject to available places in mid July.
-NOTE: The commencement of all programmes is conditional on there being a viable enrolment.
+Current year students who submit transcripts after the summer sitting will be made an offer subject to available places in mid-July.
+NOTE: Programmes will commence subject to there being a sufficient number of successful applicants.

 Can I do the course part-time?